 If the Sharp is losing connectivity and the live feed is not working, you can troubleshoot the issue.

 CAUSE: There might be a problem with the ethernet cable or wire connections.
-The Sharp camera might also be offline, or there might be a hardware or software issue.
+The Sharp unit might also be offline, or there might be a hardware or software issue.

 What you should know

-- Verify that the ethernet cable is plugged in to both the in-vehicle computer and the LPR Processing Unit (which is usually located in the trunk).
+- Verify that the ethernet cable is plugged in to both the in-vehicle computer and the Sharp system's base unit, which is usually located in the vehicle trunk.

-computer to verify that the computer can "see" the camera, as follows:
+computer to verify that the computer can communicate with the unit, as follows:

 You must know the IP address of the Sharp camera.